plongquian/pet_shelter/source/adoption/other_animals.rst

 	* Weight: 6.8 lbs.

 **Personality Details:**
-	* Loves healthy snacks - carrots, lettuce, spinach
+	* Loves healthy snacks - carrots, lettuce, spinach.
-	* Needs daily exercise because of high energy levels
+	* Needs daily exercise because of high energy levels.
 	* Very shy, so will do best in a home that has rabbit experience.

 Squints